cslecrone/nyu_dbms_summer_22/README.md

 # Red Hat Linux Distributions
 $ yum install postgres
 ```
-Once the database is installed, ensure that the Postgres is started:
+Once the database is installed, ensure that the Postgres is started.
+Below is an example of how to install on MacOS, check the [Postgres documentation](https://www.postgresql.org/docs/current/server-start.html) for other operating systems.

 ```
 $ brew services start postgresql